 You can also right-click on the ‘gradient map adjustment’ layer and choose ‘create clipping mask’.

 Step 9: Create a New Layer

-Now that we have coloured our subject, we need to add a contrasting colour background.
+Now that we have colored our subject, we need to add a contrasting color background.
 Select the ‘background’ layer and click on the ‘new layer’ icon.
 This will create a new blank layer above the ‘background’ layer and below your subject on ‘layer 1’.

 Step 10: Fill the New Layer

 Select your Paint Bucket tool from the Tools palette.
-Select a colour for your background and click anywhere on the empty ‘layer 2’.
+Select a color for your background and click anywhere on the empty ‘layer 2’.

 And that’s it!
 You have just used Photoshop to make an Andy Warhol pop art effect.
 You can use these steps to record your own pop art Photoshop action and apply it to any images you want.

 Making a Warhol-Style Pop Art Poster in Photoshop